sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 16. Give a simple difference between Authorization and Authentication?

 Authorization is a process whereas an Authentication is a method.
 Authorization takes place during Authentication.
-This can be made clear with an example, Consider an ATM, You use your card to "authenticate" to that machine and once you have entered the correct pin you are "authorized" to do transacations.
+This can be made clear with an example, Consider an ATM, You use your card to "authenticate" to that machine and once you have entered the correct pin you are "authorized" to do transactions.

 ### 17. Can you perform a simple MiTM on a mobile phone?

 Spawn a rogue wireless access point.
 Wait for the victim to connect to your AP.
 You can now intercept the communication.

-### 18. When you deal with a stream of confidential data to be transferred across the channel, What would you do first.
+### 18. When you deal with a stream of confidential data to be transferred across the channel, what would you do first.
 Encrypt or Compress?

 Any compression algorithm will look for certain patterns in the data to perform compression.
 When the data is encrypted, the compression algorithm will find it hard to compress the data (or it may not compress the data at all).
 So the good option would be.
 Compress and then Encrypt.

 ### 19. How do you prevent CSRF Attacks?
 Use random tokens for each session and transaction.
-When a end-user logs to that application, let the application create a token for that particular session.
+When an end-user logs to that application, let the application create a token for that particular session.
 That token should be included in every transaction.
+You can also use CAPTCHAs to prevent CSRF attacks.

 ### 20. Which is better.
 Closed ports or Filtered Ports?
 During a scan, closed ports respond to scanners (port scanners like nmap) saying that the service is not running, whereas filtered ports do not respond to scanners.
-So it is sometimes better to have filtered ports as they increase scanner times by not responding., But it also gives a hint to hackers that a particular service is running on the port but it is being blocked.
+So it is sometimes better to have filtered ports as they increase scanner times by not responding, but it also gives a hint to hackers that a particular service is running on the port but it is being blocked.

 ### 21. What's a Rainbow Table and a Rainbow Cracker?
 Rainbow Tables are pre-computed hashes that was generated using cryptic or one-way hash algorithms.
-For instance., say we are subjecting a plaintext "secret" to a one-way hash algorithm and it generates a hash "eabecfe".
+For instance, say we are subjecting a plaintext "secret" to a one-way hash algorithm and it generates a hash "eabecfe".
 This hash and the corresponding plaintext will be stored in a table.
 This table is called as the Rainbow Table.
 It is just a repository that holds hashes that were pre-computed and stored.
 <br>
 Rainbow Cracker makes use of Rainbow Tables to do the cracking process, it is a time-memory tradeoff so the process will be faster.

 ### 22. How do you use netcat to listen and connect through two different machines/VMs?